telefonicaid/iotagent-node-lib/doc/api.md

 ## Device to NGSI Mapping

 The way to map the information coming or going to the device to the NGSI attributes is defined in the group or device.
-It is possible to define the entity type and the entity id that a device will use in the Context Broker.
+It is possible to define the entity type and the entity ID that a device will use in the Context Broker.
 It can be configured for a single device in the device provisioning, or it can be defined for all the devices in a group.

-The entity type should be defined both in the group and in the device, but the entity name (entity id) is not defined in the group.
-In that case, if there is no a existing device the same device id, the entity name of the device generated will be a concatenation of the entity type and the device id (I.E: `entityType:device_id`).
+The entity type should be defined both in the group and in the device, but the entity name (entity ID) is not defined in the group.
+In that case, if there is no a existing device the same device ID, the entity name of the device generated will be a concatenation of the entity type and the device ID (I.E: `entityType:device_id`).
 It is possible to define the entity name as an expression, using the [Expression Language](#expression-language-support) through the `entityNameExp` attribute in the group.